athornton/gnusto-frotz-tops20/README.md

 Frotz is assuming 8-bit chars and 16-bit shorts.
-So now `gnusto-frotz-tops20` pulls from my fork of the sources at https://github.com/athornton/tops20-frotz, where I've been hacking to try to sanitize the code such that TOPS-20 is happy with it.
+So now `gnusto-frotz-tops20` pulls from my fork of the sources at https://github.com/athornton/tops20-frotz, where I've been hacking to sanitize the code such that TOPS-20 is happy with it.
+I think I have finally succeeded.

 ### Why?